 If the church is open, have a peek inside.
 You’ll admire a fine altarpiece of the high altar in Baroque style.
 Created in 1677 by Valsesian sculptor Jacques Antoine Todesco, it is characterised by a profusion of ornaments and sculptures finely designed with colours and gold.

-If you wander around the village, you’ll stumble upon a number of chapels and oratories.
+If you wander around the village, you’ll stumble upon several chapels and oratories.

-Take the Route du Cormet to the direction of the Cormet d’Arêches (that is a mountain pass linking Granier to Arêches).
+Take the Route du Cormet in the direction of the Cormet d’Arêches (that is a mountain pass linking Granier to Arêches).

 The orientation table (1308 m)

-At only 300 metres from the village stands the small chapel of Notre-Dame du Foyer.
-The sanctuary dates from 1941 and was renovated in 2002.
+The small chapel of Notre-Dame du Foyer is only 300 metres from the village.
+The sanctuary dated from 1941 and was renovated in 2002.

-The view from there is one of my favourite.
-It encompasses the Middle Tarentaise from the Cheval Noir (West, 2,832 m) to the Graian Alps (East) which marks the border with Italy.
+The view from there is one of my favourites.
+It encompasses the Middle Tarentaise from the Cheval Noir (West, 2,832 m) to the Graian Alps (East), which marks the border with Italy.

 Just opposite stretches the vast domain of the ski resort of La Plagne, from Les Coches to Aime 2000 and Montalbert.

-An orientation table on the site will help you name the major peaks and villages.
+An orientation table on the site will help you name the significant peaks and villages.

 Prachanié and the grand Bief path

 The next stage is the site of the former ski lift at the site known by locals as Prachanié.
-The mountain pastures alternate with pine forest.
-A little higher than the carpark is a narrow path bordering a stream for more than a kilometre.
+The mountain pastures alternate with pine forests.
+A little higher than the car park is a narrow path bordering a stream for more than a kilometre.
 It is known as ‘le sentier du grand Bief‘.

 In Winter, the site of Prachanié hosts a sledge run and is also the starting point for many cross-skiing tracks.

-Our friend Valérie who is employed by the local tourist office, runs the ‘buvette de Prachanié‘ on certain days.
+Our friend Valérie who was employed by the local tourist office, ran the ‘buvette de Prachanié‘ on certain days.

 The small chalet welcomes the visitors and skiers for coffee, crêpes and other snacks.
-The terrace of the chalet is exposed to sunlight and offer spectacular views over the surrounding mountains.
+The terrace of the chalet is exposed to sunlight and offers spectacular views over the surrounding mountains.

 Plan Pichu in the Beaufortain